tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 ::

-  ./bos-toolbox.exe install --batch listOfMiners.csv --install-password admin
+  bos-toolbox.exe install --batch listOfMiners.csv --install-password admin

 This command will install Braiins OS on the miners, that are specified in the *listOfMiners.csv* file.
 The command will also automatically insert the SSH password *admin*, when the miner asks for it.